-The ISS, which was approved by the Committee in June 2021, is subject to periodic review at least every three years and without delay after any significant change in investment policy.
-The previous review took place in 2020 and was approved by Committee in October 2020.
+The ISS, which was approved by the Committee in October 2020, is subject to periodic review at least every three years and without delay after any significant change in investment policy.
+The previous review took place in 2019 and was approved by Committee on 27 February 2019.
 The Committee has consulted on the contents of the Fund's investment strategy with such persons it considers appropriate.